 We made no new purchases or complete sales in the quarter.
 We reduced TSMC after Intel's manufacturing stumble sent TSMC shares surging higher in a stock market version of schadenfreude.
 The holding had slowly grown to be quite large in the portfolio by delivering sustained earnings growth over the many years we've owned it, yet never appeared among our priciest stocks.
-The Intel news, however, pushed the share price higher by 22% in a week, and we trimmed it twice to keep within our 5% maximum limit for any individual holding.
+The Intel news, however, pushed the share price higher by 22% in a week, and we trimmed it to reduce or relative weight.
+We also reduced Yandex, the Russian internet search provider and online taxi-hailing company.
+Having endured more than one bout of uncertainty over the governance or regulation of its businesses, we saw an opportunity in the strong share price rise over the past twelve months to lighten our stake.

 We have been drawn to the payments industry for more than a decade, as we recognized the orders-of-magnitude better margins of transferring money online as compared to the rusty pipes of the traditional banking system.
 However, the companies best positioned to benefit were either located in the US or trapped inside other businesses, such as the AliPay subsidiary of Chinese ecommerce behemoth Alibaba.
 We thus found few counterparts internationally to PayPal or Mastercard (both held in our Global strategy), until the listing in 2018 of Adyen-a Dutch payments software company whose platform enables merchants to transact with their customers seamlessly across both online and offline distribution channels-caught the eye of our analysts.
 Ebay has chosen Adyen to supplant PayPal as the default payment processor on its global online marketplace, as have a growing number of other multinational companies attracted to Adyen's multi-currency, multi-channel capabilities, and the richness of the customer information it can provide from the transactions.
 When the shares dipped slightly in the first quarter market dive, we pounced, trusting the growth estimates of our own modeling, which gauged the shares to be attractively priced despite a price-to-earnings ratio (merely a snapshot, after all, of today's earnings) at eye-watering levels.
-That confidence was not misplaced, as the company has won a slew of new mandates through the pandemic from businesses rushing to adapt or die in an economy whose shift from brick-andmortar to online commerce has accelerated dramatically.
+That confidence was not misplaced, as the company has won a slew of new mandates through the pandemic from businesses rushing to adapt or die in an economy whose shift from brickand-mortar to online commerce has accelerated dramatically.
 While revenues at many companies have fallen in 2020, the past two quarters have brought surging orders to Adyen and new contracts whose revenue will persist for years.

 Technology and online businesses have attracted lots of attention during this pandemic, as have biotech and diagnostic companies tasked with battling the virus itself.
 Most of our health care holdings remain slightly out of the limelight, which suits us just fine.
 Roche, for instance, sells one of the leading test kits for COVID-19, but remains primarily focused on its many promising (and potentially lucrative) therapies for cancer and other diseases now making their way through clinical trials.
-Meanwhile, Sonova Holding, a hearing aid manufacturer whose products and upgrades fell squarely into the "non-urgent" category in the first months of the pandemic, announced recently that its sales were rebounding as it worked through a backlog of deferred maintenance and new device orders.
+Meanwhile, Sonova Holdings, a hearing aid manufacturer whose products and upgrades fell squarely into the "non-urgent" category in the first months of the pandemic, announced recently that its sales were rebounding as it worked through a backlog of deferred maintenance and new device orders.
 Unlike some treatments that require hospital stays, the majority of Sonova's products are delivered in small clinics or stores, which are transitioning more easily to a gradual reopening for elective business.